Makaha Surfside

 No analysis available

-There is limited but real MLS support for a slab foundation at the building level: 5 of 20 current listings include SLAB.
-However, the remarks do not directly confirm a concrete slab foundation, so this is best treated as implied rather than strongly verified.
+There is some MLS support for a slab foundation, with 6 of 20 current listings marked SLAB.
+However, the remarks reviewed do not explicitly mention a concrete slab or solid slab foundation, so this remains moderate-confidence evidence rather than a fully confirmed building feature.

 No analysis available